German doubts about fracking could prove costly

 Butler, a former UK government adviser, estimates that imports could allow shale gas to make up a little under 10 percent of Germany's energy market in the next decade.

-Germany itself could extract 0.7 trillion to 2.3 trillion cubic meters of shale, the BGR Institute for Geoscience and Natural Resources has estimated.
-That compares to 125 billion cubic meters in conventional gas reserves.
+Germany itself could extract 0.7 trillion to 2.3 trillion cubic metres of shale, the BGR Institute for Geoscience and Natural Resources has estimated.
+That compares to 125 billion cubic metres in conventional gas reserves.

 "The numbers show the huge contribution it could make," said Miriam Strauch of the WEG gas association, arguing Germany should look to its own resources instead of imports.